-Our mental health affects how we feel, think, behave, and relate to others.
 Over our lifetime, our mental health can change as we experience different events or situations.
 It could be a change in a relationship, employment, or living situation, or something deeper like a spiritual or cultural connection that causes you to feel differently.

 Most services operate to a distinct eligibility criterion.
 To prevent people from repeating their stories, it may be useful to ask:

 If you're worried about your mental health or the health of someone you care about, a good place to start is your local General Practitioner (GP), also known as a doctor.
-GPs can make a diagnosis, prescribe medication, and/or refer you to other specialists, health professionals and support groups.
-GPs can also rule out any physical health problems that may be contributing to the way you are feeling.
-Your GP may even begin a mental health care plan with you.
+GPs can refer you to other specialists, health professionals and support groups.
+GPs can also rule out any physical health problems that may be contributing to the way you are feeling and prescribe medication if it's appropriate.
+Your GP may even begin a

 A mental health care plan can be useful for people with minor or serious mental health conditions, as well as short-term concerns or long-term illnesses.
 You don’t have to be diagnosed with a mental health condition to talk to your doctor about making a mental health care plan.